starzonmyarmz/iamdanielmarino.com/src/posts/free-radon.md

 ---
 title: Free Radon album released
 date: 2023-10-26
-tags:
+tags: post
-  - music
 ---

 A little over a year ago, I composed a handful of songs.
 If I had to fit them into a genre, I’d go with _Lofi_ or _Chillvibes_.
 Or maybe _Not-Rock-n-Roll_.
 I don’t know—I’m so bad at classifying music.

 I wasn’t sure what to do with the songs.
 I was experiencing some intense emotions when I was composing them.
 I’ve been doing a lot of emotional growth over this past year (and still am), and I feel like by releasing them into the wild would be cathartic for me.
 To acknowledge that that chapter in my life happened, and it’s okay.
 So with that, here’s [Free Radon](https://danielmarino.bandcamp.com/album/free-radon).